fieldtrip/website/tutorial/nirs_multichannel.md

 ### Dataset information

-The data used in this tutorial is available from our FTP server; please download it from ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/nirs_multichannel
+The data used in this tutorial is available from <ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/nirs_multichannel/>.

-For the XML file please right-click and use the save-as option, otherwise it will open in your browser.
+For the XML file you probably have to _right-click_ and use the _save-as_ option, otherwise it will display the XML content in your browser.

 You should now have the following files in your folder